-The comparison with Spiderman 3 isn’t entirely dumbfounded, as it shares that film’s weakness of having too many sub-plots that go nowhere (trying to write a simple plot synopsis for this film proved too difficult for me to do).
-The major offender is the “Electro” subplot, starring Jamie Foxx as a cross between Watchmen’s Dr. Manhattan and Schwarzenegger’s Mr. Freeze from the execrable “Batman and Robin” (coincidentally, both Foxx and Paul Giamatti’s “Rhino” appear to be in a competition to see who can have the most terrible puns in this movie, neither managing to beat Arnold of course).
-The posters for the film suggest a massive showdown between the two, which never materializes; it does lead to the film’s best action set piece in Times Square, but even that is ruined by terrible “Sharknado” level CGI (if a film with a $200 million budget has effects this bad, the director clearly has no skill), an ill-fitting dubstep soundtrack and the fact the sequence has no repercussions later in the film.
+The comparison with Spider-Man 3 isn’t entirely dumbfounded, as it shares that film’s weakness of having too many sub-plots that go nowhere (trying to write a simple plot synopsis for this film proved too difficult for me to do).
+The major offender is the Electro subplot, starring Jamie Foxx as a cross between Watchmen’s Dr. Manhattan and Schwarzenegger’s Mr. Freeze from the execrable “Batman and Robin” (coincidentally, both Foxx and Paul Giamatti’s “Rhino” appear to be in a competition to see who can have the most terrible puns in this movie, neither managing to beat Arnold of course).
+The posters for the film suggest a massive showdown between the two, which never materialises; it does lead to the film’s best action set piece in Times Square, but even that is ruined by terrible Sharknado level CGI , an ill-fitting dubstep soundtrack and the fact the sequence has no repercussions later in the film.

 The film is structurally, tonally and visually a mess, often feeling like the first draft of a screenplay that was somehow not rewritten before the camera started rolling.
-The first reboot had heart, which here has been largely ignored (or insufficiently executed) and helped it live up to the claim of being an amazing Spiderman.
-It’s just a shame this isn’t an amazing Spiderman too.
+The first reboot had heart, which helped it live up to the claim of being an amazing Spider-Man.
+It’s just a shame this isn’t an amazing Spider-Man too.

 NOTE– the end credits feature a just under-a-minute long sequence from “X Men: Days of Future Past” that focuses on Jennifer Lawrence’s Mystique shape-shifting and hitting bad guys.
 Presented out of context, it doesn’t seem to be essential to the film as a whole, but does include a scene of supernatural vomiting that makes it worth staying to check out.